Chapter 9 How to Master Amazon SEO and Move Your Products up the Search Rankings in 2017

 However, as more competition has entered the marketplace, it means sellers must bring their best cards to the table if they’re going to win.

 When ask to write this chapter, I was thrilled.
 I wanted to write a comprehensive guide that not only explained how Amazon’s search engine works, but the specific methods and tools my team is using today to help our clients optimize their listings and crush it on Amazon.
-This type of guide simply didn’t exist … until now.
+The type of guide that can turn you into an Amazon SEO expert in 15 minutes just didn’t exist… until now.

 The beauty and burden of Amazon’s search engine –– aka A9 –– is its simplicity.
 Amazon provides a very simple-to-use interface where sellers can populate all the data relevant to their product.
 Once you know what to put in these fields, it makes it very easy to implement any changes.